International Navigation Company: 1893–1902

 To strengthen the company's finances, International Navigation was reorganized in June 1893.
 The original Pennsylvania chartered company was replaced by a new corporate entity, the International Navigation Corporation of New Jersey with capitalization of $15 million.
 In July, International Navigation Limited was formed in the UK to hold title to the remaining British flagged vessels.
 The company was also refinanced with a $6 million bond issue to enable Griscom to order the two new 20 knot express liners required under the US mail contract and additional new vessels for Red Star.
 About half of these bonds were purchased by representatives of Standard Oil.
 When St Louis and St Paul were delivered, the American Line had the only weekly 20 knot service on the Atlantic.

 The timing for the company's expansion could not have been worse.
 The major shipping companies including the American Line entered into an agreement to control sailing frequency and prices.
 However, the agreement broke down in the fall of 1893 over a dispute between the German and British lines over Scandinavian business, resulting in a fare war.
 This situation was compounded by the depression of 1894 and several weaker firms including the Guion Line collapsed.

-By 1896, economic conditions improved and the major lines reached a new agreement, negotiated at International Navigation's headquarters in London.
-The Spanish–American War (1898) and the Boer War (1899-1902) created a shortage of shipping on the Atlantic, and the major lines launched building programs in increase their fleets.
+By 1896, economic conditions improved, and the major lines reached a new agreement, negotiated at International Navigation's headquarters in London.
+The Spanish–American War (1898) and the Boer War (1899-1902) created a shortage of shipping on the Atlantic, and the major lines launched building programs to increase their fleets.
 Most of the American Line's ships were requisitioned by the government for war service.
 Griscom also ordered new vessels and after the war refinanced the company.
 In 1899, J.P.
 Morgan underwrote $20 million in 5% bonds. $12 million was used to retire existing 6% bonds and $6 million was earmarked for expansion.
 By 1902, International Navigation's fleet consisted of 26 ships totaling 181,000 tons and carried more passengers than either Cunard or White Star.